barryclark/jekyll-now/_posts/2021-02-25-cpp-common-call-syntax-variadic-functions.md

 So we can call our evaluate function with an `int` template argument although our function takes `double`.
 In fact, we can use `evaluate<T>` with any type of template type as long as our `func` can be called with this argument type.
 So if `T` is convertible to the argument type of the function, we're fine.
 I actually like this property when dealing with numeric functions.
 However, it might also produce unexpected results when dealing with type arguments which aren't numeric.

 # Conclusion
 What a ride this has been.
 Kudos to whoever made it this far.
+We have seen that we can produce a very similar interface for calling and passing functions with different argument lengths in C++ and Rust.
+And while the under the hood implementation for C++17 and below does get somewhat hairy, we *were* able to do it.
+And at the end of the day, if the API is simple then it does not really matter that the underlying implementation is hard and complex.

 # Endnotes
 [^losing_genericity]: At least not if I want some amount of generality (and templates) left in my code.